Clifton Suspension Bridge

 brionymetcalfe

-Weston super Mare, UK
+Weston super Mare, United Kingdom

 Hello just trying to Find out whether you can actually get married on Bristol suspension bridge.
 Is this possible?
 Thank you in advance